Ablade Glover: Style

-Glover's style has been described as "swirling between abstraction and realism", and his subject matter typically favours large urban landscapes, lorryparks, shantytowns, thronging markets and studies of the women of Ghana.
+Glover's style has been described as "swirling between abstraction and realism", and his subject matter typically favours large urban landscapes, lorry parks, shantytowns, thronging markets and studies of the women of Ghana.
 Asked about his influences, he has said: "...if you notice, you see a lot of women in my work and people do ask me, why do you paint so many women?
 The first time I was asked the question, I didn't think about it.
 I just opened my mouth and said because they are more beautiful than men.
 That wasn't a serious answer.
 It was later, thinking about it, that it struck me they have courage.
 Women of Africa have some courage and they show it.
 When they walk the street, they are elegant.
 They are courageous, they are brave.
 When they are going about, they show it.
 Men don't do that, do they?"

 Honours and recognition

-In 1998, Glover received the Flagstar Award by ACRAG (the Arts Critics and Reviewers Association of Ghana), and was also honoured with the distinguished alumni award from the African-American Institute in New York City.
-He has received several national and international awards, including the Order of the Volta in Ghana in 2007, the Millennium Excellence Award in 2010 and is a Life Fellow of the Royal Society of Arts, London.
+In 1998, Glover received the Flagstar Award from ACRAG (the Arts Critics and Reviewers Association of Ghana), and was also honoured with the distinguished alumni award from the African-American Institute in New York City.
+He has been honoured with several national and international awards, including the Order of the Volta in Ghana in 2007, the Millennium Excellence Award in 2010 and is a Life Fellow of the Royal Society of Arts, London.
 He is also a Fellow of the Ghana Academy of Arts and Sciences.

+In July 2024, to celebrate Glover's 90th birthday, October Gallery mounted the solo exhibition Inner Worlds, Outer Journeys, having since 1982 devoted 10 shows to his work.
+As noted by African Business magazine: "Throughout his lifetime his reputation has grown beyond that of simply an artist, and he has become a mentor and role model for emerging African artists on the global stage, paving the way for the success of African artists."